jiarong/VirSorter2/README.md

   >   - trim\_orf\_index\_start, trim\_orf\_index\_end:  start and end ORF index on orignal sequence of identified viral sequence
   >   - trim\_bp\_start, trim\_bp\_end:  start and end position on orignal sequence of identified viral sequence
   >   - trim\_pr: score of final trimmed viral sequence
-  >   - partial:  full sequence as viral or partial sequence as viral; this defined when a full sequence has score > score cutoff, it is full (0), or else any viral sequence extracted within it is partial (1)
+  >   - partial:  full sequence as viral or partial sequence as viral; this is defined when a full sequence has score > score cutoff, it is full (0), or else any viral sequence extracted within it is partial (1)
   >   - pr\_full:  score of the original sequence
   >   - hallmark\_cnt:  hallmark gene count
   >   - group: the classifier of viral group that gives high score; this should **NOT** be used as reliable classification